 WordPress Design Themes are NOT created equal!

-In my opinion, its always best to always buy a Premium WordPress CMS theme platform for any WordPress custom website redesign project!
-Pick one from a reputable theme plaftform design company, preferably one with an upgrade path and community support built in, such as Generatepress, StudioPress “Genesis” Themes, Astra etc. Using a design theme platform which supports the “child theme” concept is ideal.
+In my opinion, it’s always best to buy a Premium WordPress CMS theme platform for any WordPress custom website redesign project!
+Pick one from a reputable theme platform design company, preferably one with an upgrade path and community support built in, such as Generatepress, StudioPress “Genesis” Themes, Astra etc. Using a design theme platform which supports the “child theme” concept is ideal.
 There are sound reasons for this – not least of which is standards compliance, security, functionality and support for the full WordPress feature set.